BMW-InnovationLab/BMW-Semantic-Segmentation-Training-GUI/README.md

 ## Usage

-- If the app is deployed on your machine:  open your web browser and type the following: `localhost:4200` or `127.0.0.1:4200  `
+- If the app is deployed on your machine: please open your web browser and type the following: `localhost:4200` or `127.0.0.1:4200  `

-- If the app is deployed on a different machine: open your web browser and type the following: `<machine_ip>:4200`
+- If the app is deployed on a different machine: please open your web browser and type the following: `<machine_ip>:4200`

 <br>